 Action Plan is The City's business plan and budget document.
 It was developed in 2014 for the years 2015-2018.
-In recognition that the Plan needs to adapt with Calgary's changing needs, we Checked In with citizens about their priorities for 2017 and 2018.
+Mid-cycle adjustments to the Action Plan are The City’s response to changes in the local economy and the needs and priorities of citizens.

 Mid-Cycle Adjustments Process

 On Dec.
 18, 2015, Council approved the mid-cycle adjustments process for 2017 and 2018.
 This process includes five Council Strategic Sessions, which serve as information and decision points for Council.

 Action Plan Mid-Cycle Adjustments Report